Shubham-saurabh21/reactjs-social-login/README.md

   import { ReactComponent as PinterestLogo } from './assets/pinterest.svg'
   import { ReactComponent as TiktokLogo } from './assets/tiktok.svg'

-  // REDIRECT URL must be same with URL where the (reactjs-social-login) components is locate
+  // REDIRECT URL must be same with URL where the (reactjs-shubham) components is locate
-  // MAKE SURE the (reactjs-social-login) components aren't unmounted or destroyed before the ask permission dialog closes const REDIRECT_URI = window.location.href;
+  // MAKE SURE the (reactjs-shubham) components aren't unmounted or destroyed before the ask permission dialog closes const REDIRECT_URI = window.location.href;

   const App = () => {